 Don’t believe me?
 Just look around: at your place of employment, within your family dynamics, with your friends, at the corner gas station, or grocery store.
 Communication breakdowns are prevalent, even rampant, everywhere, all of the time.
 So it stands to reason, that we all can’t be as good at this shit as we think we are.
 If we were, we wouldn’t have the problems that we do… or at least the frequency and duration of them would be much less.
 But it’s not the case.
 According to an Inc. magazine article, it’s “estimated that communication barriers cost the average organization $62.4 million per year in lost productivity.”

 But what some may see as communication barriers or breakdowns, others see as opportunities to circumvent the system.
 To get ahead.
 No matter the cost.

 But here’s the thing: it doesn’t matter if he’s qualified or not.
-He’s not the President because he’s qualified to be, but because he’s executed both masterful, as well as mindless (and perhaps illegal) communication skills at the necessary times, in the necessary ways, to influence and move mass behavior in the necessary quantities.
-He’s used social media in ways never before seen by a sitting United States President.
-Some are aghast over it, while others revel in it.
+He was not the President because he was qualified to be, but because he executed both masterful, as well as mindless (and perhaps illegal) communication skills at the necessary times, in the necessary ways, to influence and move mass behavior in the necessary quantities.
+He used social media in ways never before seen by a sitting United States President.
+Some were aghast over it, while others reveled in it.

 And this proves all I’ve ever said about communication and its affects on everything.
 And that is this:

 Move others toward you with how you communicate, and what you are technically “qualified” to communicate… will matter much less.

 It’s about influencing people to take action.
 Just because you may not like it, doesn’t make any less true.
 You see, communication trumps qualifications every time.
 Convincing enough people that you are qualified even if you aren’t, through strategic communication, is what qualifies you.
 It’s been happening throughout history.
 But the questions become how will this communication will be used?

 And what side of history do YOU want be on?

 Click HERE for info on my Communichology™ course.